2014 NASCAR Sprint Cup Series: Race reports

 Speedweeks 2014 kicked off with the 2014 Sprint Unlimited.
 Denny Hamlin started on pole and won all three segments in a bizarre race that featured 10 of the 18 cars crashing out, along with three more being damaged, and the pace car catching on fire.
 Hamlin led 27 of the 75 laps and won the race ahead of Brad Keselowski, Kyle Busch, and Joey Logano.

 Qualifying for the front row took place the next day, with rookie Austin Dillon, fielding the famed No. 3 car, appearing for the first time since the 2001 Daytona 500, winning the pole.
 Martin Truex Jr. won the outside pole.

 During the first practice session on Wednesday, a five-car wreck happened and ended with rookie Parker Kligerman on his roof; several teams had to use back-up cars.
 The wreck brought out a red flag that prematurely ended the session.
 The second session was run without major incident.

 The 2014 Budweiser Duels were fairly uneventful, with Matt Kenseth winning the first race that ran caution-free, and Denny Hamlin winning the second that had only one caution–a large wreck on the last lap that started when Jimmie Johnson ran out of fuel.
 Jamie McMurray, Martin Truex Jr., and Michael Waltrip, among others, were involved.
 Clint Bowyer flipped his car during the accident.
+This was the first night race in The Duels.